Skip to content

 San Juan La Laguna was probably our favorite village we visited along Guatemala’s Lake Atitlan region.
 Not only does it offer incredible viewpoints, but it really teaches tourists the culture and significance of each of its specialties.

-We are able to learn about 4 main trades in particular, from natural medicine to indigenous art, to textile creation to chocolate making.
+We were able to learn about 4 main trades in particular, from natural medicine to indigenous art, to textile creation to chocolate making.
 Most of the locals are more than happy to show you their craft and then will offer to let you browse their stores afterwards if you’d like to purchase anything.

 Once you’re all done exploring San Juan La Laguna, take a ferry back over to Panajachel and check out of your hotel.
 Then head out to the colonial city of Antigua where Guatemala’s volcanoes are awaiting.
 Make sure to get a good night’s sleep before embarking on an epic adventure for Day 3 in Guatemala.